 High-Priority Subsurface Installations (HPSI) are underground transmission or distribution pipelines used to transport any refined petroleum product or hazardous/highly volatile liquid such as anhydrous ammonia or carbon dioxide.
 Chapter 556, F.S., requires special procedures when digging or an incident occurs near an HPSI and the pipeline owner or operator has identified the line as HPSI.

 What is an HPSI Incident?

 An HPSI incident is a damage to an underground transmission or distribution pipeline transporting any refined petroleum product or highly volatile liquid that has been identified as HPSI by member operators that owns the facility, according to the notification procedures in s.556.116(1) and results in:

 Serious bodily injury requiring inpatient hospitalization; or

 Property damage, including service-restoration costs, in an excess of $50,000 or an interruption of service to 2,500 or more customers.

 Member receives locate ticket and determine if the affected line is an HPSI facility and if it is within 15 feet of the excavators excavation or demolition site.
 If so, the member enters the 2C positive response: “2C Marked with Exceptions – High- priority subsurface installation in conflict.
 Excavator MUST notify the member operator of the excavation or demolition start date and time.”

-BEFORE any digging or demolition, the excavator must notify the member operator by email or phone call with the start date and time.
-Exactix offers an easy way to provide that response online.
-However, if the member states it would like to be informed another way, please follow those instructions.
+BEFORE any digging or demolition, notify the member operator with the start date and time.
+Exactix offers an easy way to provide and document that response online.
+(The pipeline operator may have additional instructions for you.)

 If the member operator does not provide timely notice, the excavator may proceed, after waiting the legal time period set forth in s.556.105(9)(a), F.S., to excavate without notifying the member operator of the excavation start date and time.
 NOTE: The Exactix ticket entry system records the date and time for all initial and subsequent positive response entries.